William Loeb III: 1941–1948

 In 1947, Loeb brought in investor Leonard Finder as a business partner in the paper.
 Marka Loening, increasingly resentful of the presence of Scripps-Howard heiress Elizabeth "Nackey" Scripps-Gallowhur in the newspaper offices, withdrew her interests in Loeb's papers that same year.
 Loeb's mother had been under the impression that he and Loening were to be married, but discovered upon Loening's departure that Loeb had been secretly married to Vermont resident Eleanore McAllister since 1942.
 Afterwards, Loeb publicly disclosed the marriage in his papers, but claimed it had taken place in 1947 and not 1942.

 Meanwhile, new competition emerged in Manchester with the return of Bernard J. "B.J."
 McQuaid, a former Manchester Union reporter under the tenure of Colonel Knox, from military service in Europe.
 McQuaid founded a rival paper, The New Hampshire Sunday News, with his brother, Elias.
 Loeb quickly wooed Bernard McQuaid over to the Union Leader, and bought the Sunday News outright in 1948.
 With no other statewide media (radio signals being blocked by mountains, and other papers only local to their towns), Loeb essentially gained a media monopoly in the state for himself.
 He tried, but failed, to win the license for the only television station licensed in the state, WMUR-TV.

-Loeb's wife McAllister gave birth to a daughter, Katharine Penelope, on October 29, 1948.
+Loeb's then-wife, Eleanore McAllister, gave birth to a daughter, Katharine Penelope, on October 29, 1948.

+1949–1952

 In 1949, Loeb used the additional $300,000 from his mother and cash from various state politicians he endorsed to buy out Leonard Finder.
 Also in 1949, Loeb founded the Vermont Sunday News, largely a copy of the New Hampshire edition's content.